ronkesm/generate_gnomAD_bed/README.md

 4. You should now have a file called `CombinedExomeGenomeGnomadV4.1.Filter.bed`

 5. Run `FilterVCF_Gnomad_PASS` providing a directory with VCFs, an AF threshold [OR] Bed file with SNP variants in the same format as `CombinedExomeGenomeGnomadV4.1.Filter.bed`.
 The last argument `(yes/no)` determines whether the new .bed file with your chosen AF threshold is removed after execution or not (so you can re-run the script without generating a new bed file).
-An example `qsub` script is provided in `FilterVCFJob.sh`
+An example `qsub` script is provided in `FilterVCFJob.sh`.
+In your directory with VCFs, you should now have `[filename].filtered.vcf.gz` files